panoply/vscode-liquid/README.md

 <img src="https://github.com/panoply/vscode-liquid/blob/master/images/togglebutton.png?raw=true" width="150px">

 ### Tag Association
 The are some situations where you may want to apply language formatting to a specific tag.
-Using the `tags` property that's available to each ruleset will allow you to apply the formatting code style to the captured tag blocks.
+Using the `tags` property that's available to each language ruleset will allow you to apply the formatting code style to tag blocks.
 Behing these secenes this is how the extension applies formatting to the tag blocks `{% javascript %}`, `{% schema %}`, `{% stylesheet %}`, and `{% style %}` that are used in Shopify's Liquid variation.

 <strong>Example</strong>